kschuler/ling001/index.md

 ### Extra Credit
 -  **Research bonus:** Add up to 3% points to your final grade.
 Earn 1% bonus for each hour of research participation via SONA and/or a 1% bonus for attending a language-related talk or event on campus.
-- **Reading bonus:** Add 1% point to your final grade by being a member of the recitation section with the most engagement on perusall (computed at weeks 9 and 16).
+- **Reading bonus:** Add 1% point to your final grade by being a member of the recitation section with the most engagement on perusall.

 ## Schedule
 Schedule is subject to change.
 All lectures will be recorded and [posted here](https://upenn.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=99e28b4b-8d65-4ac1-9fe4-ab3c00e43bf5) a few minutes after each class.